 The Machine Shop and the Foundry building (a.k.a. the "Cleaning Room" in the HIA) will not be demolished.
 These are the two most important heritage buildings on the site, and the ones we were most concerned about preserving.

-The Office building and the Warehouse will be demolished.
-These two buildings are in poor repair and of less heritage interest, and we expected that they would not be preserved.
+The Office building and the Warehouse were demolished.
+These two buildings were in poor repair and of less heritage interest, and we expected that they would not be preserved.
 The Foundry Demonstration Project we sponsored back in February also suggested these buildings be removed.

 When the property is sold, the purchaser and future owners will be legally required to protect the heritage value of the site.
 As the property is passing into private hands, this is most important.

 The percentage of affordable housing to be built on site has been increased from 25% to 30%.
 This brings it into line with current City targets.